i-akshat-jain/backend_small_apps/DEPLOYMENT.md

 - Files edited in `/opt/` are automatically synced during deployment
 - Git repository is at `/opt/backend_app/`
 - Docker images are built fresh on each deployment (no cache)
-- Certbot runs in background for auto-renewal
+- Certbot runs in background for auto-renewal (daily checks, only renews when needed)
+- SSL certificates persist across deployments (stored in `/opt/nginx-proxy/certbot/conf`)
+- Deployments are safe - won't trigger unnecessary certificate renewals
+- Nginx configuration includes SSL and HTTP to HTTPS redirect